Learn More

 Not all jurisdictions classify US 401(k) accounts as pension schemes for tax purposes.
 As a result, early withdrawals may be treated as fully taxable income under local rules, regardless of US tax status or exemptions.

-In certain countries, such distributions may also trigger social security contributions, and tax treaty protections may not apply where the withdrawal is not recognised as qualifying pension income.
+In some jurisdictions, such distributions may also affect social security or social insurance obligations, and treaty protections may not apply where the withdrawal is not recognised as qualifying pension income.

 Before accessing 401(k) funds while residing abroad, US expatriates should seek cross-border tax advice.
 Proper structuring of distributions can help mitigate dual taxation, preserve treaty eligibility, and align with local reporting and reinvestment rules.